 Under NASDAQ listing standards adopted in response to Dodd-Frank, NASDAQ-listed companies are now required to have a compensation committee consisting of at least two independent directors.
-The independence requirements under the NASDAQ rules are discussed in Chapter VIII of this Guide.
+The independence requirements under NASDAQ rules are discussed in Chapter VIII of this Guide.
+NASDAQ also requires the compensation committee to have a formal charter, as described in greater detail in Chapter X of this Guide.

-The CEO is prohibited from attending meetings while the compensation committee members are deliberating or voting on the CEO's compensation.
+Under the NASDAQ rules, the compensation committee is responsible for determining, or recommending to the board of directors for determination, the compensation of the CEO and all other executive officers of the company.
+The CEO is prohibited from attending meetings while the compensation committee members are deliberating or voting on the CEO's compensation under the NASDAQ listing standards.
 NASDAQ places no such restriction on other executive officer attendance and does not prohibit the attendance of the CEO during compensation committee discussions concerning other executive officer compensation.

-NASDAQ provides, however, that if a compensation committee is composed of at least three members, then, under exceptional and limited circumstances and if certain conditions are met, one director who is not independent under its rules may be appointed to the compensation committee without disqualifying the compensation committee from considering the compensation matters that could ordinarily be entrusted to it had it been fully independent.
+NASDAQ provides, however, that if a compensation committee is composed of at least three members, then, under "exceptional and limited circumstances" and if certain conditions are met, one director who is not independent under its rules may be appointed to the compensation committee without disqualifying the compensation committee from considering compensation matters that could ordinarily be entrusted to it had it been fully independent.
 A compensation committee or a company's independent directors must approve equity compensation arrangements that are exempted from the NASDAQ shareholder approval requirement as a prerequisite to taking advantage of any such exemption.

-&lt;sup>5 For a brief discussion of the factors a compensation committee should consider in its annual self-evaluation, see the Wachtell, Lipton, Rosen & Katz, Nominating and Corporate Governance Committee Guide, found here.
+&lt;sup>5 For a brief discussion of the factors a compensation committee should consider in its annual self-evaluation, see Wachtell, Lipton, Rosen & Katz, Nominating and Corporate Governance Committee Guide.